kg8849/MNLR_Code_11_22_23/README.md

 MNLR_CODE_11_30_2023
 Commented enableLogFiles and fptr. - everything was working ok Commented getTS() - tested everything was okay.
 We were not using this function anywhere.

+NS_MNLR_Code
+remove some comments and unused function.

+02-15-2024
+Added c code to block meas and docker interface.